Milover/post/README.md

 The following is a list of available processor types and their descriptions along with their run file configuration stubs.

-- 'assert-equal' asserts that all 'fields' are equal element-wise, up to 'precision'.
+- `assert-equal` asserts that all 'fields' are equal element-wise, up to 'precision'.
 All field types must be the same.
   If all fields are equal then no error is returned, otherwise a non-nil error is returned, i.e., the program will stop execution.